 Welcoming entry-level transcribers who live in the USA or Canada (only), you don’t need to be the fastest typist…50 words per minute typing speed is acceptable.
 But the faster and more accurately you are, the better your chances or earning on the higher end of the pay spectrum.

-They have a training video and style guides and a whole bunch of practice tests.
+They have a training video, style guides and a whole bunch of practice jobs.
 I strongly recommend you do as many as you can to get your skills just right.

 This company got a lot of positive feedback from current and former transcribers who felt management was pretty gracious when it came to answering questions and providing support.
 However, job security comes and goes as the need for transcribers fluctuates.